soehest/gentoo/README.md

 I take no responsibility if usage of these ebuilds makes your computer burn, crash, or start downloading naughty movies or country music.
 These builds are higly experimental.
 What works for me may not work for you.
 Now you have been warned!

 As mentioned sabnzbd has been forked and quite some changes have been made.
-I decided to fork it as the sunrise overlay seemed to be stalled/unmaintained.
-After this fork the original maintainer came to life and has agreed to maintain his build so hopefully it will go live into portage soon.
+I decided to fork it as the sunrise overlay seemed to be stalled/unmaintained. ~~After this fork the original maintainer came to life and has agreed to maintain his build so hopefully it will go live into portage soon.~~
+Frankly I do not see this happening anytime soon.
+As feedback is not overwhelming I am currently not considering adding this to portage.

+**Help**
+As I am not running a x86 system, I need someone to try the different ebuilds, and report back to me if they are working on x86.
+I need this to add the ~x86 keyword to the ebuilds.

 **Contact Info**